RajNilkar/Nuclear-Energy-Knowledge-Agent/README.md

 A locally hosted conversational AI agent that answers questions about NuCube Energy, nuclear microreactors, and TRISO fuel technology using Retrieval-Augmented Generation (RAG).
 The entire system runs locally with no external API calls — no data ever leaves your machine.

 ## Why I Built This
-NuCube Energy is developing a locally hosted AI agent for their engineering and research teams to provide fast, accurate access to internal documentation.
-This project is a working prototype of that concept, built around publicly available nuclear energy and NuCube-specific documentation to demonstrate the full RAG pipeline end to end.
+This project is a demo AI Agent that is built around publicly available nuclear energy and NuCube-specific documentation to demonstrate the full RAG pipeline end to end.

 ## Tech Stack